 Euskadi is ancient and modern culture.
 It is music: both traditional and avant-garde.
 In this context, promoted and developed by the Basque Government Culture Department, The Basque National Orchestra was set up in 1982 in a society where music is a shared asset, rich heritage for which the Orchestra is the depositary and, at the same time, assumes the commitment of disseminating it and promoting its development.
 So, the Basque National Orchestra today is a top notch symphonic formation nationally, both in terms of quality and quantity, as it is a group which is enormously well-known within its community, with 7000 subscribers and an average of 150,000 spectators every year; an orchestra of its time, setting itself high expectations and strongly committed to disseminating symphonic music from all periods, whilst putting special emphasis on the creation and expansion of Basque music, both inside and outside our borders.

 In addition, aside from the concerts they put on themselves, there are other ways of enjoying the Orchestra live, as they often participate as guests at festivals such as the San Sebastian Classical Music Festival, and the Bilbao Friends of the Opera Association (ABAO) season, Musika-Música, Musikaste, Festival Musique en Côte Basque, etc. and in different towns and cities in our region (Orkestra Herrietan).
 Also, away from home: in international tours, which are highly important for this orchestra, in terms of transmitting our land's cultural wealth.
-Austria, Argentina, Germany, Brazil, Chile, Switzerland, France, Great Britain and Italy are just some of the destinations of these tours which have been highly successful, including triumphs in top concert halls such as Vienna Konzerthaus, Teatro Colón in Buenos Aires, Prinzregententheater in Munich, Berlin Kontzerthaus, the Tonhalle Dusseldorf, the Sala Sao Paulo or the Milan Auditorium or the Opéra Royal de Versailles or La Biennale di Venezia.
+Austria, Argentina, Germany, Brazil, Chile, Switzerland, France, Great Britain and Italy are just some of the destinations of these tours which have been highly successful, including triumphs in top concert halls such as Vienna Konzerthaus, Teatro Colón in Buenos Aires, Prinzregententheater in Munich, Berlin Kontzerthaus, the Tonhalle Dusseldorf, the Sala Sao Paulo, the Milan Auditorium or the Opéra Royal de Versailles or La Biennale di Venezia.
 This is a good time to mention their exchange policy with other Orchestras both nationally and internationally which, as well as taking the BNO music to other locations, also attracts foreign orchestras to our auditoriums.